12th Annual Kessa's Blessings Turkey Trot to Benefit Three Local Families

 NEW BETHLEHEM, Pa.
 (EYT) — Come and show your support for three local families at the 12th Annual Kessa’s Blessings Turkey Trot on Thursday, November 24.

+(Pictured above: left to right, clockwise – Kathie Johnston, Samantha Smith, and Doug Bish with their families.)

-The 5K walk/run will take place at 8:00 a.m. along the Redbank Valley Trail in New Bethlehem.
+The 5K walk/run will begin at 8:00 a.m. along the Redbank Valley Trail in New Bethlehem.

 A donation will be accepted in lieu of registration.